I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 It all sounds a bit absurd, which is probably the point.

 The jolly people who run The Museum of Death offer two locations, Los Angeles and New Orleans.
 It’s not as if those two cities are so devoid of attractions that they had to devote space to this morbid topic.
-But apparently, the LA site was so popular they opened a second in NOLA.
+But apparently, the LA site was so popular they opened a second one in The Big Easy.

 There is a ghoulish caricature of a skull at the entrance to the Los Angeles museum that draws visitors in to exhibit sections labelled Suicide Hall and Carnage Corner.
 The creators claim the exhibition is a serious attempt to educate people about death but it has a decided whiff of gross-out about it.